fut-infrastructure/implementation-guide/input/pagecontent/systematic-error-messages.md

 - `REPORTING_SYNCHRONOUS_GENERATION_NOT_ALLOWED`: Synchronous generation of the report is not allowed

+- `REPORTING_SCHEDULE_NOT_ALLOWED`: Scheduled generation of the report is not allowed

+- `REPORTING_EXECUTE_NOT_ALLOWED`: Asynchronous generation of the report is not allowed

+- `REPORTING_MUTUALLY_EXCLUSIVE_INPUT_PARAMETER`: Parameters "%s" and "%s" are mutually exclusive for report "%s".

 #### ehealth-security

 - `SECURITY_TOKEN_CONTEXT_NOT_ALLOWED`: Security token context not allowed: %s